Entropy rigidity for cusped Hitchin representations

 \section{Critical exponents and entropies}

 In this section, we show that critical exponents and entropies agree for cusped $P_\theta$-Anosov representations of geometrically finite Fuchsian groups.
-This generalizes results of Glorieux-Montclair-Tholozan \cite[Thm.
-3.1]{GMT} and Pozzetti-Sambarino-Weinhard \cite[Prop.
-4.1]{PSW1} from the Anosov setting.
+This generalizes results of Glorieux--Montclair--Tholozan \cite[Thm.\ 3.1]{GMT} and Pozzetti--Sambarino--Weinhard \cite[Prop.\ 4.1]{PSW1} from the Anosov setting.
 Notice that Proposition \ref{critandent} from the introduction is a special case of this result.

-\begin{proposition} If $\Gamma\subset\mathsf{PSL}(2,\mathbb R)$ is geometrically finite, $\rho:\Gamma\to \mathsf{PGL}(d,\mathbb K)$ is $P_\theta$-Anosov, and $\phi\in B_\theta(\rho)^+$, then $h^{\phi}(\rho)= \delta^{\phi}(\rho)$. \end{proposition}
+\begin{proposition} If $\Gamma\subset\mathsf{PSL}(2,\mathbb R)$ is geometrically finite, $\rho:\Gamma\to \mathsf{PGL}(d,\mathbb K)$ is $P_\theta$-Anosov, and $\phi\in \Bc_\theta^+(\rho)$, then $h^{\phi}(\rho)= \delta^{\phi}(\rho)$. \end{proposition}